Wyandotte Nation of Oklahoma

 Heather Miller is an enrolled member of the Wyandotte Nation from Oklahoma and has a passion for seeing Native American organizations succeed.
 She began her professional career in Montana where she helped Native Nonprofit organizations develop their capacity.
 She then worked in Seattle with a Native American Foundation where she continued to provide capacity building trainings to Native organizations as well as teach non-Native Foundations how to work appropriately with Indian Country.
 She has worked to develop programs, lead organizations and direct grants of various sizes.
 Her passion for developing capacity led her to start a consulting business where she helped Native nonprofits grow their own abilities to be successful.
 She recently moved to Chicago and is happy to have joined the American Indian Center team.
 In her free time Heather loves cooking with her partner Ryan and taking their puppy dog Winnie Cooper on walks as they explore the city.

-Arts & Development Coordinator
+Development and Arts Coordinator

 Dave earned his M. A. in Arts Administration and Policy from the School of the Art Institute of Chicago.
 Since 2002 he has undertaken myriad curatorial practices/exhibitions.
 Dave served on the Local Arts Agencies Advisory Panel for the Illinois Arts Council and taught a contemporary Native American contemporary art history course at Native American Educational Services College and the College of DuPage.
 He also served as a co-curator of the “Our Lives” inaugural exhibit about contemporary urban Native Americans at the Smithsonian’s National Museum of the American Indian in Washington DC.
 From 2007-10, Dave was the Assistant Curator at Aurora University’s Schingoethe Center for Native American Cultures.
 From 2007-2015, he served on the board of directors for the First Nations Film and Video Festival.
 Dave remains an active consultant for Native-based public arts programming for purposes of (Native) self-representation through image, sustaining cultural practices, attaining community balance, and for the sake of pedagogical missions to the broader community.
-Presently, Dave is the Director of Development and Arts Coordinator for the American Indian Center, providing leadership, coordination and program development for organizational fundraising endeavors.
+Presently, Dave is the Development and Arts Coordinator for the American Indian Center, providing leadership, coordination and program development for organizational fundraising endeavors.
 For several years, Dave served on the Scholarship Committee for the Association of Fundraising Professionals - Chicago Chapter.
 In 2013, via Native Americans in Philanthropy, Dave completed the Circles of Leadership Academy - a vital leadership development program designed to educate and empower Native American leadership in the philanthropic and nonprofit sectors.

 Project Beacon Program Manager